 - Some over-the-counter medicines, such as antacids and laxatives, have a lot of salt in them.
-If you need these medicines, ask your doctor or pharmacist what brands contain little or no salt.
+If you need these medicines, ask your provider or pharmacist what brands contain little or no salt.

 - Home water softeners add salt to water.
 If you have one, limit how much tap water you drink.
 Drink bottled water instead.

 - Avoid caffeine and alcohol, which may make symptoms worse.

 - If you smoke, quit.
 Quitting may help reduce symptoms.